Zhijie-Jia/CEEEA2.0-CGE/README.md

-# CEEEA2.0 MODEL
+# CEEEA2.0 Model
-Please refer the PDF file to see introcutions
+Please refer to the PDF file to see the introduction of the model

 Reference:
 Jia, Z., Lin, B., 2022.
 CEEEA2.0 model: A dynamic CGE model for energy-environment-economy analysis with available data and code.
 Energy Economics 112, 106117. https://doi.org/10.1016/j.eneco.2022.106117